 I avoid Microsoft Corporation's many secret .DOC and .PPT formats.
 (Yes, I think there are ethical issues here.)
 OpenOffice and LibreOffice will recognize all the formats, and will even convert open-standard formats to Microsoft secret formats if you so desire (but because of the secrecy, the character of these files cannot be guaranteed; the problems are more frequent with .ppt than with .doc).

 I have also provided zip files that contain all the files in one category.
 If you are running a recent version of GNU/linux, you can open these files by clicking on them or by using the unzip program.
-If you are running Windows XP, you should be able to open these files by right clicking on them and selecting "extract."
-For earlier versions of Microsoft Windows, a Windows program for unzipping these files can be downloaded for free.
-If the download fails, try my copy.
+If you are running Windows XP or beyond, you should be able to open these files by right clicking on them and selecting "extract."

-For Greek and Hebrew to display properly, you must have the Athena font (for Greek) and the SBL Hebrew font (for Hebrew) installed on your computer.
+For Greek and Hebrew to display properly, you must have the Galatia SIL font (for Greek) and the Ezra SIL SR (for Hebrew) installed on your computer.
+I have tried to eliminate instances where I earlier used Athena (Greek) and SBL Hebrew, or the nonunicode SPIonic and SPTiberian. but I will not guarantee that I got all the instances.
 See below on fonts.